MichelDeudon/formations/content/en/c/maths/_index.md

 My method is very practical.
 We try, we see where it gets stuck, we discuss.
 We make sure we won't get stuck in similar situations again.
 We transform each error to gain in efficiency and effectiveness.

-## High school

-- <i>Au programme</i> in mathematics in [general and technological high school](https://eduscol.education.fr/1723/programmes-et-ressources-en-mathematiques-voie-gt) (Eduscol).
-- Usual functions (linear, affine, polynomial, etc.), sequences, vectors, probabilities and statistics, trigonometry, etc.

-## Louis Le Grand and Henri IV passports
+## Louis Le Grand and Henri IV high school passports

 A sample of maths exercices and solutions by level:
 - 3e / 2nd: [Mathematics exercice handbook, de la 3e à la 2nde](https://www.louislegrand.fr/wp-content/uploads/2021/07/Livret-3eme-2nde.pdf).